 Individual Team Member Setup

 As the account administrator, you now have set up your CRM and add your team members.
-The next question you’ll have is going to come from your team: “Now what do I do?!”
+Once you do that, they’ll likely reach out to you wondering what to do next.

 - Connect to HubSpot Sales.